Grover Pro History

 About Neil Grover

-Neil W. Grover is a renowned percussionist, respected music educator, percussion innovator, and pioneering entrepreneur.
-He is the founder of Grover Pro Percussion, Inc,. considered leaders in the design, manufacture, and distribution of world-class percussion instruments.
+Neil is a renowned percussionist, accomplished music educator, imaginative product innovator, and successful entrepreneur.
+He is the founder and president of Grover Pro Percussion Inc., a market leader in the design, manufacture, and distribution of world-class percussion instruments.

-Neil shares his encyclopedic knowledge of professional percussion techniques and career development through his educational outreach programs and publications.
+Neil shares his vast knowledge of professional percussion techniques and career development through educational outreach programs and publications.
 As one of the field’s most prolific and requested clinicians, he has given presentations at over 100 colleges and universities throughout the USA and Canada.
-He is equally respected overseas, having led master classes at such venerable institutions as the Sydney Conservatory (Australia), Conservertoire de Paris, London’s Royal College of Music & Guildhall School, Royal Northern College of Music (UK), Royal Conservatory (Scotland), as well as throughout Japan, Korea, and Europe.
-In addition, he has been an invited clinician at over 50 state and international Days of Percussion, including the Texas Music Educators Association Conference, Midwest Band and Orchestra Conference, Iowa Bandmasters Convention, and five times at the Percussive Arts Society International Convention.
+He is equally in demand overseas, having led master classes at such venerable institutions as the Sydney Conservatory (Australia), Conservertoire de Paris, London’s Royal College of Music & Guildhall School (England), Royal Northern College of Music (UK), Royal Conservatory (Scotland), and throughout Japan, Korea, and Europe.
+Neil has been an invited clinician at over 50 state and international days of percussion, including the Texas Music Educators Association Conference, Midwest Band and Orchestra Conference, Iowa Bandmasters Convention, and five times at the Percussive Arts Society International Convention.

-Neil graduated with distinction from the New England Conservatory of Music where he studied with famed Timpanist Vic Firth.
-He was the recipient of the C.D.
-Jackson Master prize while a Boston Symphony fellow at Tanglewood.
-Formerly Chair of the percussion programs at both the Boston Conservatory and the University of Massachusetts, today, Neil’s own students occupy leading positions in many top performing, educational and music business organizations.
+Formerly the Chair of the Percussion Programs at both The Boston Conservatory and the University of Massachusetts-Lowell, today, Neil’s students occupy leading positions in many top performing, educational and music business organizations.